arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-or-wont-connect-to-IoT-Cloud.md

 1. Make sure you're using a [compatible device](https://support.arduino.cc/hc/en-us/articles/360016077320-What-devices-can-be-used-with-Arduino-IoT-Cloud-).

-2. [Check that the Arduino Create Agent is installed and running](https://support.arduino.cc/hc/en-us/articles/4919247060124), then click **Try again**.
+2. [Check if the Arduino Create Agent is installed and running](https://support.arduino.cc/hc/en-us/articles/4980687506844-Check-if-the-Arduino-Create-Agent-is-installed-and-running), then click **Try again**.

 3. Double-press the reset button on the board, then click **Try Again**.